 The following example demonstrates the primary disadvantage of specific limits.
 Suppose you had elected to insure your property with four specific limits:

 When the fire occurs at your Main St. location, you own the same amount of property you owned when your policy began.
-You have transferred a machine worth $150,000 from your Broadway Ave. location to the one on Main St. Unfortunately, the $500,000 BPP limit at your Main St. location is only $500,000.
-Your personal property loss ($650,000) exceeds your limit by $150,000.
-You'll have to pay the $150,000 yourself.
+You have transferred a machine worth $100,000 from your Broad St. location to the one on Main St. Unfortunately, the BPP limit at your Main St. location is only $1 million.
+Your personal property loss ($1.1 million) exceeds your limit by $100,000.
+You'll have to pay the $100,000 yourself.

-If you choose specific limits, make sure each is adequate.
-Be sure to increase your limit if you acquire additional property, move it from place to place, or make improvements to property during the policy period.
-Otherwise, your limit may be insufficient to cover a loss.
+If you choose specific limits, each must be adequate.
+You may need to adjust your limits if you acquire additional property, move it from one location to another, or make improvements to property during the policy period.

 Cost, Coinsurance, and Deductibles

-Thirdly, the loss calculations cited above have ignored deductibles for the sake of simplicity.
-Yet, commercial property insurance is normally subject to a deductible.
-This is true whether you choose a specific limit or a blanket limit.
+Thirdly, the loss calculations cited above have ignored deductibles.
+Yet, no matter which type of limit you choose, your commercial property insurance will likely include a deductible.
 Fourthly, a property policy may include both blanket and specific limits.
-For instance, a blanket limit may apply to buildings while a specific limit applies to personal property.
+For instance, you could choose a blanket limit for your buildings and specific limits for your personal property.

 Beware the Margin Clause!

 If your property insurance is subject to a blanket limit, your insurer may add a margin clause to your policy via an endorsement.
-This clause reduces the amount you will receive from your insurer if your property sustains a large loss.
-If you find a margin clause attached to your property policy, ask your insurer to remove it.
+This clause may reduce your recovery for a large loss so you should ask your insurer to remove it.